SquadFM/Squad-Field-Manual/README.md

 ## What is a Squad Leader?
 - A Squad Leader is a player who creates a squad and is assigned the Squad Leader role and thus accepts the responsibilities that come with it.
 The role is the most demanding in the game and requires a firm knowledge of the game mechanics and a willingness to be vocal and to be directly in command of 8 other players.
 You set the initial mood in the squad from serious and focused to joking and relaxed and determine the amount of BS that you tolerate from your squad members.
-Don't underestimate this as it has a direct consequence to your own enjoyment of the game.
+Don't underestimate this as it has a direct consequence on your own enjoyment of the game.
 - Your role is to communicate with other SL's and form a simple plan for the first minutes of the game, consisting of which squad uses what assets and takes care of what responsibilities both initially and throughout the match, like setting up FOBs, capturing each of the neutral flags and contesting the enemy forces.
 - Then you communicate the part that is relevant to your squad to them and start the game by getting into action in your designated vehicles.